janetjoywilson/janetjoywilson.github.io/_posts/2016-08-19-have-you-heard-books-sound-great.md

 Pretty amazing let alone listening to great stories by skilled readers is fun!
 I call this Edutainment and I think it's the best way to learn whether you're a child or an adult - Mary Poppins had it right ... a spoon full of sugar helps the medicine go down.

-## awe-inspiring audiobooks for August
+## awe-inspiring audiobooks for august

  I have some suggestions for the family.